 Fig 6 The neutrino and the photon

-It is commonly accepted that the fastest speed achievable within the observable universe is that of light.
+It is widely accepted that the fastest speed achievable within the observable universe is that of light.
 This raises the question of whether the speed of light is an absolute limit, or if it is determined by the constraints imposed by the electromagnetic systems of particles like photons and neutrinos.

 It is currently not possible to answer this question.
 However, it is important to note that no objects that can exceed the speed of light have been observed.
 These observations are summarized in the Fine-Structure-Constant, which is a dimensionless number that includes the values of the speed of light (c) and the Planck constant (h) in the equation denoted by α.